pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1129 Learning & Practice Java

+Today I am reading and practicing a lot of Java in the Effective Java book.
+Well the Enum part is amazing, the Enums in Java have a lot of uses, and the way that you can use to write code is interesting.

 #### Day 1128 Relax Day

 Today I finally had a quiet day at work again, I have also continued reading the effective java book that although it sometimes bores me, I committed myself to read it, and I am learning a lot of things about Java that I didn't know or I thought I had already mastered.